kratisto/docs/pages/public_cloud/compute/deployment_modes_comparison_resilience_details/guide.en-gb.md

 | **Fault tolerance** | Guarantees resilience against the loss of an entire zone, with automatic failover.                      |
 | **Data protection** | Data replicated synchronously between zones to guarantee continuous availability. |
 | **Limits** | Does not protect against complete regional failure; requires multi-regional architecture for maximum resilience. |

+**3N with inter-zone replication :**

+In this architecture, resources are tripled (3N) and distributed between three distinct availability zones (AZ).
+Data is replicated synchronously between zones, guaranteeing total resilience against the loss of an entire zone thanks to automatic failover.
+However, this architecture does not protect against a complete regional failure.

 #### Scaling